 - Paying off student loans

-If you are trying to manage a purchase and you aren’t quite clear on the overall scope of costs, then a personal line of credit would be an ideal solution.
-A personal line of credit, like a credit card, gives you a maximum borrowing amount and is most ideal for ongoing purchases.
+If you are trying to manage a purchase and you aren’t quite clear of the overall scope of the costs, then a personal line of credit could be an ideal solution.
+How does a line of credit work?
+A line of credit, like a credit card, is an unsecured revolving credit line, with a credit-line limit and usually a variable interest rate.

 Personal lines of credit are normally used for…